cds-snc/data-lake/docs/data/catalog/platform/gc-notify/export.md

 Dataset providing GC Notify data.
 There are fourteen tables as part of this dataset:

-- `jobs`: Processing tasks for email and SMS sending operations
+- `jobs`: Batch jobs for email and SMS notification sending
 - `login_events`: Records of user login activity
 - `notification_history`: Historical record of all notifications
-- `notifications`: Core table containing email and SMS notifications within their services retention period
+- `notifications`: Core table containing email and SMS notifications within their service's retention period
-- `organisation`: Organizations that use the notification service
+- `organisation`: Organizations that use GC Notify
 - `permissions`: User permissions that determine access levels within the system
 - `services`: Notification services used to send communications
 - `services_history`: Historical record of changes made to notification services